 Parents are a vital part of the MTSS support plan.
 Student progress data will be shared with parents throughout the process.
 If your student is struggling academically, emotionally, or behaviorally parents can request additional tiered support.
-Please communicate your concerns with your child's teacher or contact our school counselor or our Instructional Coach.
+Please communicate your concerns with your child's teacher or contact our school counselor, Lisa Ihringer at Lihringer@crschools.us or our Instructional Coach Gretchen Lawler Glawler@crschools.us.